-(RALEICH, BUDGELEY, CECIL, etc. make .
+(RALEIGH, BURGHLEY, CECIL, etc. make a

 move to guard the entrance.
-ELIZABLYH stops them with:)
+ELIZABETH stops them with:)

-Ambers up with Essex's entrance.
 ELIZABETH: Stand back, my Lords.
 Let him enter.
 (ESSEX appears in the doorway down R. He enters the room, followed by MARVEL and four MEN-AT-ARMS.
 These latter stand in the entrance R. with their pikes pointed into the Council Chamber.)
 You come with a file of soldiers at your back, my Lord of Essex.